The TEAMER program has three over-arching goals:

 - Consistent testing protocols: implement consistent testing protocols for use in the facility network and create a repository of marine energy performance data that will serve the industry as a whole.

-TEAMER will offer a series of open Requests for Technical Support (RFTS’s) starting in mid-2020.
-In order to better align with the timeframes needed by various stakeholders, the RFTS calls are currently planned to occur 2-3 times per year (roughly every 4-6 months) with an emphasis on rapid implementation and shared results.
+In order to better align with the timeframes needed by various stakeholders, TEAMER Requests for Technical Support (RFTS) calls are planned to occur 3-4 times per year (roughly every 3-4 months) with an emphasis on rapid implementation and shared results.

 Following RFTS evaluation and approval, selected applicants and facilities will create a detailed test plan.
 Funding will be distributed to the testing or expertise facility to undertake the work, following shared acceptance of the detailed test plan by the applicant, facility and TEAMER program, as well as acceptance of terms between the facility and applicant (may include intellectual property, non-disclosure, insurance liability, etc.).